-Nautilus Book Awards recognizes books that promote spiritual growth, conscious living & sustainability, high-level wellness, and positive social change as they stimulate the imagination and inspire the reader to new possibilities for a better world.
+Nautilus Book Awards recognizes books that promote spiritual growth, conscious living & sustainability, high-level wellness, and positive social change & social justice as they stimulate the imagination and inspire the reader to new possibilities for a better world.

 01 - Aging Consciously: Dealing with all concerns unique to aging and retirement; finding ways to enjoy and appreciate the wisdom years with gratitude, enthusiasm, high-level wellness and good health.

 02 - Animals & Nature: Promoting awareness, understanding of and appreciation for the natural world and its myriad inhabitants; includes special stories of our animal friends who live on land, in the air, and in the seas.